SanketSrivastava17/cryptoDating/bumble-ui-ux-clone-main/bumble-ui-ux-clone-main/DEPLOYMENT.md

 - Skips file operations in production/Vercel environment
 - Uses in-memory storage for production

+✅ **Authentication Flow**
+- Updated main page to redirect to welcome page for new users
+- Added production environment detection to skip database validation
+- Created welcome page as entry point

 ✅ **Environment Variables**
 - Created `.env.example` with required variables
 - Added fallback for Face++ API when credentials are missing